The Birth of Be Star Disks II. A High-Resolution Spectroscopic Campaign and TESS Observations of an Outburst of the Classical Be star {\lambda} Pavonis: Periodic Behavior

 All of the observed periodic signals in TESS are presumed to be photospheric in origin.
 The last $\sim$3 days of sector 67 (where the disk was starting to build up) were omitted from the frequency analysis, so that all signals from sectors 66+67 in Fig.~\ref{fig:FT} were recorded during a disk-less state.
 There was very weak emission present during sector 93, which had dissipated to be no longer detectable throughout sector 94.
 That is, no mass ejections occurred during these last two sectors.
-We lack any spectroscopic coverage of TESS sector 13, but there is no evidence of mass ejection in the sector 13 light curve. {That is, sectors 66 and 67 have a sharp rise in flux in Fig.~\ref{fig:FT}, but this is not present in the sector 13 flux, nor is a long-term decline we would assume to follow a dissipation of the disk present.}
+We lack any spectroscopic coverage of TESS sector 13, but there is no evidence of mass ejection in the sector 13 light curve. {That is, {the end of sector 67 has} a sharp rise in flux in Fig.~\ref{fig:FT}, but this is not present in the sector 13 flux. }